-Entity Data Element Definition Format Valid Values Purpose and Use Completion Requirement Changes Disease Date of Referral to Dietitian The date on which a request for consultation to a Dietitian is received at the Regional Cancer Centre/hospital.
+Disease Morphology Code In accordance with ICDO coding standards, code structure describes (4 digit) Histology (Tumour/cell type), (5th digit) Behaviour, (6th digit) Grade or Cell lineage (leukemia's).
+CHAR 5 New diagnoses should use the morphology codes from ICD-O-3.
+Recurrences of cancers diagnosed in prior years can be reported using whatever version of ICD-O was originally used.
+Note: Version 3 to be used for NEW registrations effective April 1, 2008 Exclude non-numeric symbols, such as slashes (/).
+Used for calculating incidence rates.
+Also used for linking, planning and Ontario Cancer Registry.
+Conditionally Mandatory Disease Date of Referral to Social Work The date on which a request for consultation to a Social Worker is received at the Regional Cancer Centre/hospital.
 Note: Date of referral received over the weekend to be used (i.e. date of following business day not to be used) YYYYMMDD Valid dates only.
 Calculation of wait times by program Applies to RCC only.
-Disease Date of Referral to Physiotherapy The date on which a request for consultation to a Physiotherapist is received at the Regional Cancer Centre/hospital.
+Disease Date of Referral to Dietitian The date on which a request for consultation to a Dietitian is received at the Regional Cancer Centre/hospital.
 Note: Date of referral received over the weekend to be used (i.e. date of following business day not to be used) YYYYMMDD Valid dates only.
 Calculation of wait times by program Applies to RCC only.
+Disease Date of Referral to Physiotherapy The date on which a request for consultation to a Physiotherapist is received at the Regional Cancer Centre/hospital.
+Note: Date of referral received over the weekend to be used (i.e. date of YYYYMMDD Valid dates only.
+Calculation of wait times by program Applies to RCC only.

-Disease Date of Referral to Psychiatry The date on which a request for consultation to a Psychiatrist is received at the Regional Cancer Centre/hospital.
+following business day not to be used) Disease Date of Referral to Psychiatry The date on which a request for consultation to a Psychiatrist is received at the Regional Cancer Centre/hospital.
 Note: Date of referral received over the weekend to be used (i.e. date of following business day not to be used).
 YYYYMMDD Valid dates only.
 Calculation of wait times by program Applies to RCC only.
 Disease Date of Referral to Psychology The date on which a request for consultation to a Psychologist is received at the Regional Cancer Centre/hospital.
 Note: Date of referral received over the weekend to be used (i.e. date of following business day not to be used) YYYYMMDD Valid dates only.
 Calculation of wait times by program Applies to RCC only.

-Entity Data Element Definition Format Valid Values Purpose and Use Completion Requirement Changes Disease Date of Referral to Occupational Therapy The date on which a request for consultation to an Occupational Therapist is received at the Regional Cancer Centre/hospital.
+Disease Date of Referral to Occupational Therapy The date on which a request for consultation to an Occupational Therapist is received at the Regional Cancer Centre/hospital.
 Note: Date of referral received over the weekend to be used (i.e. date of following business day not to be used).
 YYYYMMDD Valid dates only.
 Calculation of wait times by program Applies to RCC only.
 Disease Date of Referral to Speech Language Pathology The date on which a request for consultation to a Speech Language Therapist is received at the Regional Cancer Centre/hospital.
 Note: Date of referral received over the weekend to be used (i.e. date of following business day not to be used).
 YYYYMMDD Valid dates only.
 Calculation of wait times by program Applies to RCC only.

-Healthcare Professional HCP Specialty Code Credentialed specialty of the healthcare professional according to CIHI service provider code.
-CHAR 5 For healthcare professionals who have multiple specialties, use their primary specialty.
-Used to identify the type of healthcare professional for planning purposes.
+Healtho care HCP Specialty Credentialed specialty of the CHAR 5 For healthcare professionals Used to identify the type of Profess sional Code healthcare professional who have multiple specialties, healthcare professional for according to CIHI service use their primary specialty. planning purposes. provider code.